AdyKalra/awesome-leadership/Awesome-Motivation.md

 * "Your level of success "will seldom exceed your level of personal development, "because success is something you attract "by the person you become."

 * Hold a holistic view of organization’s ecosystem and stakeholders.
 Anticipate major shifts in the marketplace and identify emerging opportunities.
 Know how to work within resource limitations and make tough calls to reach the team’s goals.
-* * If you take your work seriously and care deeply about what you do, the chances are you will eventually end up as an industry expert, even without assistance of these ideas.
+    * If you take your work seriously and care deeply about what you do, the chances are you will eventually end up as an industry expert, even without assistance of these ideas.
 But if you don't care about the industry no amount of strategic input will get you there.

 * **Experts have a differnt culture to low-level workers.
 They think about their industry, fixate on it, care about it, worry about it, wish they could change it, speak to it, interact with it, affect it, assist it in growing it.
 Their love of it is palpable and that is already most of the battle won."

 * Performance specialists from sport to the business arena , will tell you that deciding to be "good" is not nearly as effective as deciding to be "the best".
 There is a vast psychological difference between the two and will affect your performance. **Obsession is a powerful thing".
-Decide that yow want to be the very best.
+Decide that you want to be the very best.
 Break it down into smallest constituent parts.
 Tune your mind to it, seek input, use deliberate practice, and you will start assimilating the information and performance cues necessary to make it happen.
 Don't aim for good , aim for the greatest.**

 * **One of the surest ways to win any contest is to out-care your competition**